 In fact, many users find that lower milligram servings of THC are actually more pleasant because they allow for greater balance and control.
 We always recommend starting small with cannabis products, then slowly working your way up with a conscious approach.

 The worst of the THC-O saga is behind us, and we can all agree that’s for the best.
 THC-O is unregulated, unresearched, and presents dangers that goes beyond the parameters of a “bad trip” here and there.

-At Sunmed, our focus is on transparency, trust, and user education.
+At Sunmed, our focus is on transparency, trust, and cannabinoid education.
 We’re all about getting to the truth about hemp and sharing it with others through high-quality products and resources.

 In the meantime — stay alert about THC-O and other synthetic cannabis products.
 Stick to the natural goods, and your body and mind will thank you later.

 To shop Sunmed's third-party tested, premium hemp wellness goods, shop the full collection here.
 For personalized guidance, visit your local wellness expert at one of our 400+ in-store locations nationwide.